nghfp9wa7bzq/aq_classic_launcher/README.md

 NOTE all this has ONLY been tested on Debian 12 linux.

 First install Node.js (and npm).
-Install this project with:
+Install this project with: (inside the downloaded project folder)
 `npm install`
 Start with:
 `npm start`